 You may either purchase the ticket at the station or online.
-As a recommendation, buy the ticket online, because it will be less stress for you after the flight.
+As a recommendation, buy the ticket online because it will be less stressful for you after the flight.
 For buying the ticket online, a credit card for the payment is necessary.
 Please keep in mind to print the ticket by yourself in case you are supposed to show the ticket to the train conductor.
 Moreover, I recommend buying a full price ticket (standard fare).
 The budget price tickets are only valid for one exact train connection.
-In case of delay of your flight, you might not catch that connection and then the ticket is not valid any more.
-Consequently, you need to buy a new ticket at the station.
+In case of a delay of your flight, you might not catch that connection and then the ticket is not valid anymore.
+Consequently, you would need to buy a new ticket at the station.

-For all those who will start the mobility period on October 2017: While buying the flight tickets, please keep in mind that you will get the key to your accommodation only from 2nd of October!
+For all those who will start the mobility period in October 2019: While buying the flight tickets, please keep in mind that you will get the key to your accommodation only from 2nd of October onwards!

-My colleague from the Accommodation Service, Ms. Helena Hoffmann (firstname.lastname@example.org) will get in touch with you on time regarding your student dormitory.
+My colleague from the Accommodation Service, Ms. Gunda Asselmeyer (email@example.com) will get in touch with you in time regarding your student dormitory.

-All students, arriving in October 2017 and having rent a room in one of our student residences, can move into their room on 2nd of October at 10:00 a.m.
+All students arriving in October 2019 and renting a room in one of our student residences can move into their rooms on 2nd of October at 10:00 a.m.
 Please consider the limited opening hours of the student residences.
 Therefore, it is very important to read the information you will get from the Studentenwerk carefully.
 If you arrive in the afternoon, all administration offices of the Studentenwerk are closed and there is no possibility to get the keys for your room.
 In this case, you have to apply for the Exchange Buddy Service, because the buddy could take care of the keys in advance and welcome you and pick you up at the central station of Göttingen.
 Furthermore, the buddy will help you with the first organizational matters.
 Thus, if you arrive in the afternoon in Göttingen, we warmly recommend making use of the Exchange Buddy Service.

 If you want to make use of the Pick-up-Service, please apply online for the Exchange Buddy Service at least four weeks before your arrival under the following link: https://www.uni-goettingen.de/en/49307.html.
 Please consider that we can only accept your application form, if you let us know your exact date and approximate time of arrival.

-All students who have rent a room by a private landlord have to take care of the hand-over of the keys by themselves.
+All students who are renting a room by a private landlord have to take care of the hand-over of the keys by themselves.

-Upon arrival in Göttingen, you will receive the contribution to the travel costs (the amount, you will receive, is written in your scholarship acceptance letter) and 1.600,00 EUR as the first two instalments of the individual support in cash.
-This amount will be handed over to you at the first meeting with the project coordinator (Ms. Janja Mohorko) upon your arrival in Göttingen in the first week of October.
-About the exact date and time of the meeting, you will be informed just before your arrival.
+Upon arrival in Göttingen, you will receive the contribution to the travel costs (the amount you will receive is written in your scholarship acceptance letter) and the first two instalments of the individual support in cash.
+This amount will be handed over to you at the first meeting with the project coordinator upon your arrival in Göttingen in the first week of October.
+You will be informed about the exact date and time of this meeting just before your arrival.

-Please make sure that you arrive to Göttingen with sufficient own money for the first days of your stay in Germany.
+Please make sure that you arrive at Göttingen with sufficient money of your own for the first days of your stay in Germany.

 Further individual support will be transferred in monthly instalments directly to your German bank account, which you will open at the beginning of your stay.

-The last instalment shall be given to you in cash, just before the end of the mobility at the final meeting with project coordinator (Ms. Janja Mohorko).
+The last instalment shall be given to you in cash, just before the end of the mobility at the final meeting with your project coordinator.

 Platz der Göttinger Sieben 5